HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 {{ figure_markup(
   image="font-resource-hint-usage.png",
-  caption="Adoption of resource hints for font resources.", description=”Bar chart showing the percentage of pages using font-related resource hints on desktop and mobile in 2025. `dns-prefetch` is the most commonly used hint, appearing on 24% of pages on both `desktop` and `mobile`, followed by `preconnect` at 22% on each device. `preload` is used less frequently at 15% on `desktop` and 16% on `mobile`, while `prefetch` remains rare at around 5% on both platforms.”, chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=111695502&format=interactive", sheets_gid="667157886", sql_file="font_resource_hint_usage.sql"
+  caption="Adoption of resource hints for font resources.", description='Bar chart showing the percentage of pages using font-related resource hints on desktop and mobile in 2025. `dns-prefetch` is the most commonly used hint, appearing on 24% of pages on both `desktop` and `mobile`, followed by `preconnect` at 22% on each device. `preload` is used less frequently at 15% on `desktop` and 16% on `mobile`, while `prefetch` remains rare at around 5% on both platforms.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=111695502&format=interactive", sheets_gid="667157886", sql_file="font_resource_hint_usage.sql"